 - The search engine your browser opens to when you click "search" has been changed

-- Certain keys fail to work in your browser
+- Certain sites fail to work in your browser.

 How do you remove spyware?

-This sort of scam is becoming more common, but it’s easy to avoid being fooled.
-Simply put, you should never include private information in response to an unsolicited message, even one that appears to come from a known source that appears to be a legitimate message.
-The same applies to phone calls as well; someone may call you purporting to be from an official source and ask for confidential information; do not give them any!
+This sort of scam is now very common, but it’s easy to avoid being fooled.
+Simply put, you should never provide private information in response to an unsolicited message, even one that appears to come from a known source that appears to be a legitimate message.
+The same applies to phone calls as well; someone may call you purporting to be from an official source and ask for confidential information.
+Do not give them any!

 If you receive an email asking for confidential information, never click on any included link.
 No responsible company or organization will include a clickable link in an email asking for personal information since web links can be “faked” to actually connect you to some other unknown web site.
-Type the URL (website address) of the company directly into your web browser.
-If you have doubts about the legitimacy of any email you receive, contact the company by phone - use a phone number listed directly on the web site of the company or organization (again, type the company’s web link; don’t click on any link in the email), not any phone number provided in the email - and ask if the issue is legitimate.
+Type the URL (website address) of the site directly into your web browser.
+If you have doubts about the legitimacy of any email you receive, contact the company by phone using a phone number listed directly on the web site of the company or organization (again, type the company’s web link; don’t click on any link in the email), not any phone number provided in the email - and ask if the issue is legitimate.
 The University of Colorado Denver Office of Information Technology (OIT) will NEVER ask for your password.

 For more information and additional suggestions for protecting yourself, see:

 Keeping your personal passwords private, secure, and unbreakable is one of the most important steps you can take for safer computing.
 If your passwords slip into the wrong hands, your identity, finances, and personal information could be in jeopardy.
 Using well-chosen passwords are important steps in ensuring privacy and security on the computers you use everyday, at home and at work.
 Unfortunately, many of the passwords people use are simple or have been in use for a long period of time and for a lot of accounts.
 Simple passwords can be easily guessed by people who know you, or can readily be cracked by people with experience.
 Consider these findings...